Explainability of deep vision-based autonomous driving systems: Review and challenges: Designing an explainable driving model

-Attention-based models recently stimulated interest in the self-driving community, as they supposedly give a hint about the internal reasoning of the neural network.
-In \citep{causal_attention}, an attention mechanism is used to weight each region of an image, using information about previous frames as a context.
-A different version of attention mechanisms is used in \citep{attention_branch_network}, where the model outputs a steering angle and a throttle command prediction for each region of the image.
-These local predictions are used as attention maps for visualization and are combined through a linear combination with learned parameters to provide the final decision.
 Visual attention can also be used to select objects defined by bounding boxes, as in \citep{deep_object_centric}.
 In this work, a pre-trained object detector provides regions of interest (RoIs), which are weighted using the global visual context, and aggregated to decide which action to take; their approach is validated on both simulated GTAV \citep{gtav} and real-world BDDV \citep{bddv} datasets. \citet{cultrera2020} also use attention on RoIs in a slightly different setup with the CARLA simulator \citep{carla}, as they directly predict a steering angle instead of a high-level action.
 Recently, \citet{attentional_bottleneck} extended the ChauffeurNet \citep{chauffeurnet} architecture by building a visual attention module that operates on a bird-eye view semantic scene representation.
 Interestingly, as shown in \autoref{fig:sec:5:attentional_bottleneck}, combining visual attention with information bottleneck results in sparser saliency maps, making them more interpretable.